All Episodes

 You advance by fulfilling quests or missions, and mainly by fighting and killing bad things.

-Over the years, when I first started it, uh I was getting really into politics at the time.
+Over the years, when I first started it, I was getting really into politics at the time.

-The Democrats took over Congress, and I got so mad that I created a character named Rush is right.
+The Democrats took over Congress, and I got so mad that I created a character named Rush is Right.

-Oh, you can do that this game, you create your own character.
+Oh, you can do that this game?

 Well, I created my own character name.